jamesclevenger/agpile-search-prototype/README.md

 # agpile search prototype

-prototype that indexes the contents of a unity catalog to a solr instance & has a web front end to allow for searching
+prototype that indexes the contents of a unity catalog to a solr instance & has a web front end to allow for searching; updated to allow for searching via chat with llm
 ## Architecture

 - **Web Service**: Next.js application with frontend and API backend